MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 BACKUP supports the `RESTART` option to provide backward compatibility with earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 But RESTART has no effect.

-## General Remarks
+## General remarks
 Database or log backups can be appended to any disk or tape device, allowing a database and its transaction logs to be kept within one physical location.

 The BACKUP statement is not allowed in an explicit or implicit transaction.

 Cross-platform backup operations, even between different processor types, can be performed as long as the collation of the database is supported by the operating system.

-When using backup compression with [Transparent Data Encryption (TDE)](../../relational-databases/security/encryption/transparent-data-encryption.md) enabled databases with a single data file, it is recommended to use a **MAXTRANSFERSIZE setting > 65536 (64 KB)**.
+When using backup compression with [Transparent Data Encryption (TDE)](../../relational-databases/security/encryption/transparent-data-encryption.md) enabled databases with a single data file, it is recommended to use a `MAXTRANSFERSIZE` setting **larger than 65536 (64 KB)**.
 Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], this enables an optimized compression algorithm for TDE encrypted databases that first decrypts a page, compresses it and then encrypts it again.
 If using `MAXTRANSFERSIZE = 65536` (64 KB), backup compression with TDE encrypted databases directly compresses the encrypted pages, and may not yield good compression ratios.
 For more information, see [Backup Compression for TDE-enabled Databases](http://blogs.msdn.microsoft.com/sqlcat/2016/06/20/sqlsweet16-episode-1-backup-compression-for-tde-enabled-databases/).

 > [!NOTE]